vdwees/vdwees.github.io/7seg.markdown

 techniques to extract the digits out of timer displays, with first-class support for seven-segment displays.

+The app is not limited to timers- it should work for displays that are not timers as well.
+For example, it could also be used to read time displayed on a digital clock or the temperature display of a digital thermostat or oven.

 # Usage
 The app consists of a camera view and an overlay with the best guess set of digits in enlarged text.
-When a digital timer comes into view, the app will generate some haptic feedback and update the digits in real-time.
+When a digital display into view, the app will generate some haptic feedback and update the digits in real-time.
 If VoiceOver is active, the app will read aloud the digits as they are updated.

-If the digits are tapped or the overlay is dragged upward, the camera is paused and the user is presented the option to schedule a notification for later based on the captured digits.
+If the digits are tapped or the overlay is dragged upward, the camera is paused and the user is presented with some options based on what number was scanned.
 Dragging the overlay back down or tapping on the digits will return the app to its initial state and the camera will start capturing digits again.

+Initially, the only option when the overlay is expanded is to schedule a notification for later, interpreting the captured digits as a timer.
+Feedback about other integrations should be added is welcome.

 # Troubleshooting
 For best performance, ensure timer display is clean, well-lit and free of